Gamedoper/Gamedoperarchives.github.io/_posts/2020-03-22-Caddyaswindowsservice.md

+---
+layout: post
+title:  "How to Setup the Caddy Web Server as a Windows Service"
+author: jai
+categories: [Technology]
+image: assets/img/nssm.png
+tags: [featured]
+---

-﻿# # How to Setup the Caddy Web Server as a Windows Service
+# # How to Setup the Caddy Web Server as a Windows Service

 ### Automatically start Caddy web services whenever your machine boots.